SEO & Digital Marketing Consultant » Technical » URL Redirect Mapping with Python for Website Migrations

 Python Book

 This Python script is designed to match old URLs to new URLs based on page titles using fuzzy matching techniques.
-By automating this process, it saves time and reduces the risk of manual errors during SEO migrations.
+By automating this part of a migration, it saves time and reduces the risk of manual errors when you are mapping hundreds of similar-looking URLs.

-• Fetch Page Titles: Uses requests and BeautifulSoup to extract page titles from provided URLs.
+• Fetch page titles: Uses requests and BeautifulSoup to extract page titles from provided URLs.
+For more detail, see the Requests quickstart and the Beautiful Soup documentation.

-• Fuzzy Matching: Leverages the rapidfuzz library to calculate similarity scores between old and new page titles.
+• Fuzzy matching: Leverages the RapidFuzz library’s fuzz.ratio to calculate similarity scores between old and new page titles.
+See the RapidFuzz fuzz.ratio docs for details.

-• CSV Input/Output: Reads old and new URLs from a CSV file and generates a mapped output file with match scores.
+• CSV input/output: Reads old and new URLs from a CSV file and generates a mapped output file with match scores using pandas.read_csv and DataFrame.to_csv.
+You can find more on this in the pandas read_csv documentation.

-• Custom Threshold: Allows users to set a similarity threshold for better control over matches.
+• Custom threshold: Allows users to set a similarity threshold (0–100) for better control over matches, so only strong title matches are used.

 Below is the script for page title-based URL mapping: